Cockroach Control

 11. Garlic, Onion, and Pepper Spray

-A mixture of garlic, onion, and cayenne pepper boiled in water creates a strong-smelling repellent.
+A mixture of garlic, onion, and cayenne pepper boiled in water creates a strong-smelling homemade cockroach repellent.
 The pungent aroma of these ingredients makes the environment inhospitable for roaches.
 Spray it in roach-prone areas regularly to keep them at bay.

 12. Fabric Softener Spray